Tufts Policies, Guidelines and Other Information

 The Information Stewardship Policy (ISP) outlines the actions all members of the Tufts community are expected to follow when working with institutional data and systems.

-These Guidelines describe actions to take to protect Tufts information and resources when working remotely (outside the Tufts on-campus network).
+These Guidelines describe actions to take to protect Tufts information and resources when working remotely (outside the Tufts on-campus network) and when using personal devices.

 The purpose of the Program is to affect compliance with applicable laws, including the Data Regulations regarding personal inforrmation.